 With the Virtual Robot library robots and environments can be specified and accessed via XML definitions.
 The structure of a robot is given by its joints (called RobotNodes) which are defined via Denavit-Hartenberg conventions or an easy-to-use "Translation+Rotation" scheme.
 The robot specification holds further information as name, joint limits, sensors, visualization and collision models.
 For convenient access kinematic chains and collections of collision models can be additionally defined.
 An instance of such a robot definition can be visualized by a viewer to show the current state of a robot.
 Furthermore, environments, obstacles and objects to manipulate can be defined and visualized.
-Thus it is possible to construct complex scenes used for simulation or planning and to store and load such scene defintions to/from XML files.
+Thus it is possible to construct complex scenes used for simulation or planning and to store and load such scene definitions to/from XML files.
 The main features of the library are:

 - The library defines an interface for collision checking, allowing to exchange the collision checker used for determining distances or collisions.
-Currently the PQP collision checker is used due to it's fast and robust implementation.
+Currently the PQP collision checker is used due to its fast and robust implementation.

-- A generic computation of Jacobains and it's Pseudoinverse are offered for arbitrary kinematic chains.
+- A generic computation of Jacobains and its Pseudoinverse are offered for arbitrary kinematic chains.

 - A generic IK solver, utilizing randomized approaches, is implemented for solving the IK for redundant kinematic chains.